a6wu/tutorials.Step-by-Step/docs/context-providers.md

 ```

 As you can see details of the current temperature and relative humidity are
-available within the attributes of the `current_observation`
+available within the attributes of the `main`

 ## Accessing the NGSI v1 QueryContext Endpoint